zaphosting/docs/docs/fivem-proxy.md

 ### Installing Nginx

-You will be using Nginx to host reverse proxy server as it is a highly performant and popular open-source web server.
+You will be using Nginx to host a reverse proxy server as it is a highly performant and popular open-source web server.

 Now that you have accessed your VPS, use the following command to install Nginx.

 ```
 sudo apt install nginx
 ```